 Though Sia has been criticized for months by activists and people on the autism spectrum for what is still considered to be, by many, an ableist casting choice, the debate took on a new dimension last Wednesday, when the film scored two Golden Globes nominations, including one for Best Picture – Musical/Comedy.
-An online petition was launched last Friday, asking to cancel Music‘s release, and it has now collected nearly 20,000 signatures.
-Sia has apologised, first clarifying that she did try working with an autistic person before casting Ziegler, and realised how “unpleasant and stressful” an experience it had been for that person, then explaining that future public screenings of Music will begin with a warning that will make it clear that the film “in no way condones or recommends the use of restraint on autistic people“, and that those specific scenes will also be removed.
+An online petition on change.org was launched last Friday, asking to cancel Music‘s release, and it has now collected nearly 20,000 signatures.
+Sia has apologised, first clarifying that she did try working with an autistic person before casting Ziegler, and realised how “unpleasant and stressful” an experience it had been for that person, then explaining that future public screenings of Music will begin with a warning (as reported by Pitchfork) that will make it clear that the film “in no way condones or recommends the use of restraint on autistic people“, and that those specific scenes will also be removed (according to Variety).
 Since then, Sia has made the decision to cancel her Twitter account, and the debate is still very much ongoing.

 With all this in mind, I watched the film ready to form an opinion on whether or not Sia made the right call when she cast her muse as the movie’s protagonist, and, above all, on whether or not I agreed with the criticism on the film’s portrayal of neurodiversity.
-I certainly have many thoughts on both, of course, starting from the fact that, even though I don’t think Sia was fully aware of just how unfortunate her casting choice was, it was definitely not the right one to make: not only is the film’s portrayal of autism flawed to say the least, but Ziegler, who is an exceptional dancer, is also a very mediocre actress.
+I certainly have many thoughts on both, of course, starting from the fact that, even though I don’t think Sia was fully aware of just how unfortunate her casting choice was, it was definitely not the right one to make: not only is the film’s portrayal of autism flawed to say the least, but Ziegler, who is an exceptional dancer, is also perhaps not as experienced and effective as an actor.
 However, I also find myself in the position of having to raise an entirely different point.

 When it comes to analysing Music‘s flaws, it’s not just a matter of whether or not the film’s depiction of autism is accurate: the real issue is that, though the movie is centred and even takes its name from a nonverbal teenager who’s on the low-functioning side of the autism spectrum, it doesn’t seem to care about exploring who she really is, nor does it attempt to raise awareness on neurodiversity.